vsabella/terraform-provider-mssql/README.md

 # Terraform Provider for Microsoft SQL Server

 This provider allows you to manage Microsoft SQL Server resources using Terraform.
-It supports both SQL Server authentication and Azure AD authentication.
+It supports both SQL Admin Username/Password authentication and Azure AD authentication.

 ## Requirements